kimble/grails-sitemapper/README.md

 Bugs / roadmap
 --------------

- * Implement support for search engine ping.
+ 1. Implement support for search engine ping (in progress).

+ 2. Wrap lib/spock-httpd.jar in a supporting Grails plugin.